 The political scientist and long time Angola observer, Gerald Bender, remembered Lara on his Facebook page.
 He noted that Lara was known as “o duro” (a hardliner to Washington, hard to keep in line to Moscow, hardcore in terms of his discipline within the MPLA).
 Mostly, Bender opined, he was a strong nationalist.

 Reginaldo Silva pointed to the ongoing racial issues in the MPLA that caused Lara to step away from leadership (and propelled dos Santos to the front), when he, Lara, was an obvious successor to Neto.
-He also recalled his role in the repression and the political narrowing that followed the 27 de Maio.
+He also recalled Lara’s role in the repression and the political narrowing that followed the 27 de Maio.
 Both questions inflect current political and social life.
 If, as according to Silva, absence defined Lara´s political life in the last 30 years, a great part of Lara’s legacy is his archive – a form of historical presence – kept by the Associação Tchiweka (Lara’s nom de guerre).

 Sergio Piçarra’s daily comic in Rede Angola best captured popular discourse.
 That is, the contrast between the old and the new MPLA (doctrinaire Marxism-Leninism versus a capital friendly oligarch building politics) that so many articulated in their eulogies; or, Lara’s singular discipline and uprightness compared to the blurred lines of politics and economic interests, the lack of ethics, and not so up-standing behavior of today’s leadership.